memoriesadrift/Ski-Jump-GB/README.md

 * Press START to restart the game

 # Compiling the Source
-If you want to compile the source for yourself, all you need are the files with the `.c` extension (in th same directory).
+If you want to compile the source for yourself, all you need are the files with the `.c` extension (in the same directory).
 The Graphics folder and other files are for use with GBTD / GBMB or for convenience.
 To build the project, simply run the `make.bat` and the project should build into a `.gb` file, along with a couple other files.

 # Thank Yous
 Thank you to [GamingMonsters](https://github.com/gingemonster) and his [YouTube channel](https://www.youtube.com/channel/UCMMhSfBStEti-Lqzs30HYWw); the videos were an excellent introduction to GameBoy programming and helped me tremendously to grasp all the GBDK specific concepts.